Annie (musical): Broadway revival (1997)

 A 20th anniversary Broadway revival, which played at the Martin Beck Theatre (now called the Al Hirschfeld Theatre) in 1997, entitled Annie, the 20th Anniversary, starred Nell Carter as Miss Hannigan, but controversy surrounded the casting of the titular character.
 The original actress cast in the role, Joanna Pacitti, was fired and replaced by Brittny Kissinger (who had been playing orphan July) just two weeks before her Broadway debut, while battling bronchitis in Boston.
-The pre-Broadway tour was playing the Colonial Theatre, then moved on to the Oakdale in Connecticut.
+The pre-Broadway tour was playing the Colonial Theatre, when Joanna became sick with bronchitis and missed a few performances.
+Alexandra Kiesman, the swing orphan and Annie understudy went on the first night Pacitti was out and then the production decided to test Brittny Kissinger in the role, as she'd been rehearsing as a second understudy.
+The tour then moved on to Hershey, Pennsylvania, where Kissinger (now listed in the Playbill as a second understudy for Annie) performed again in the lead role while Pacitti was out sick.

+The Hershey tour stop proved to be Pacitti's last performance in the show on February 23, 1997.
+The next tour stop was Oakdale in Connecticut where an insert was placed in the pre-printed programs displaying Pacitti as Annie that read "The role of Annie is now being played by Brittny Kissinger.”
 Public sentiment seemed to side with Pacitti as she was the winner of a highly publicized contest to find a new Annie, sponsored by the department store Macy's.
 This incident, coupled with the mixed reviews the new staging garnered, doomed it to a short run, although it was followed by a successful national tour.
 Kissinger, then 8, became the youngest actress to ever play Annie on Broadway.